inexorgame-obsolete/wiki-mirror/Build.md

 * If you use SmartGit:
   * click `Repository` and `Clone` (or press `Ctrl+Shift+O`)
   * Select "Remote Git ... repository", URL = https://github.com/inexor-game/code
-  * On the next Page select both `Include Submodules` as well as `Fetch all Heads and Tags`
+  * On the next Page select `Fetch all Heads and Tags`
   * Select a folder on the next page.
 Your local Git repository will be created here.
   * Select `Finish`